Wanna hear your voice? A sample is all we need!: Abstract

 \section{Abstract}

-The research on audio clue-based target speaker extraction (TSE) has mostly focused on modeling the mixture and reference speech, achieving high performance in English due to the availability of large datasets.
-However, less attention has been given to the consistent properties of human speech across languages.
-To bridge this gap, we introduce WHYV (Wanna Hear Your Voice), which addresses the challenge of transferring TSE models from one language to another without fine-tuning.
-In this work, we proposed a gating mechanism that be able to modify specific frequencies based on the speaker's acoustic features.
-The model achieves an SI-SDR of 17.3544 on clean English speech and 13.2032 on clean speech mixed with Wham! noise, outperforming all other models in its ability to adapt to different languages.
+Research on audio clue-based target speaker extraction (TSE) has focused on modeling mixtures and reference speech, achieving strong results in English due to abundant datasets.
+However, cross-lingual properties remain underexplored, as low-resource languages face challenges from limited annotated data and linguistic resources.
+To bridge this gap, we propose WHYV (Wanna Hear Your Voice), a cross-lingual TSE framework enabling zero-shot adaptation without fine-tuning.
+WHYV employs a frequency-modulated gating mechanism that dynamically adjusts the acoustic features of the target speaker, minimizing reliance on language-specific cues.
+Evaluations demonstrate state-of-the-art zero-shot performance: 13.8 dB (Libri2Mix mix-both), 18.1 dB (mix-clean), and 14.8 dB on Vietnamese data.
+We provide the live demo at: \url{https://anonymous.4open.science/w/WHYV/}